jpfeiffer16/Querier/README.md

 ## Installing

 ### Pre-Packaged
-Head on over to the [releases page](https://github.com/jpfeiffer16/Querier/releases) and get download the latest version for your OS.
+Head on over to the [releases page](https://github.com/jpfeiffer16/Querier/releases) and download the latest version for your OS.

 ### From Github